2024 Stanley Cup Odds Tracker

 The last possible day of the Stanley Cup Final will be June 30.

-After the odd formatting that came about in 2020/21 as a result of COVID-19, the NHL will be returning to the usual format with the top team in the conference playing the second wild card team in a best-of-seven, the other division winner playing the first wild card and number two team playing the number three team in an inter-divisional matchup.
+The NHL has returned to the usual format with the top team in the conference playing the second wild card team in a best-of-seven, the other division winner playing the first wild card and number two team playing the number three team in an inter-divisional matchup.

 Top Eastern Conference Teams